 I've noticed that the "Last Access" date is not updated, it is much older than the "Last change" date.
 What is the reason for this?

 The last access date of a file is maintained by Windows.
 Since Windows Vista/Server 2008, Microsoft disabled the automatic update for the "Last access" date by default to improve system performance on NTFS formatted drives.
 Because of this, the date won't be updated anymore if a file content is changed for example.
 That is also the reason why the last access date isn't a good indicator anymore for recent usage of a file.

 For more information on these topics, please refer to the following MSDN articles:

-For each scan that is executed on a specific folder, TreeSize automatically saves the size from that scan for the use in the "History" view.
+For each scan that is executed on a specific folder or drive, TreeSize automatically saves the size from that scan for the use in the "History" view.
 If another scan on that same folder is done, TreeSize will add the new size data and create a graphical trend for this folder.
 This is the reason why you might see different periods of time for different drives and/or folders.

 We have another product named SpaceObServer, which is much more powerful in regards to creating reliable statistics for the increase/decrease and the historic developement of disk usage of your systems.
 SpaceObServer scans local and network drives as well as Exchange mailboxes and Linux/Unix-servers via SSH using a background service and stores their structure, sizes and properties in an SQL database.

-In an Explorer-like user interface the collected data can be viewed and browsed in hierarchical or tabular views, 3D bar, pie, line charts and tree maps.
+In a user interface similar to TreeSize the collected data can be viewed and browsed in hierarchical or tabular views, 3D bar, pie, line charts and tree maps.
 Using the archived data you are able to track the development of the space usage from past to present, and forecast future size usage.

 I tried to uninstall SpaceObServer to install the latest version, but the file "SpaceObServerAgent.exe" was not removed and the installer cannot replace it.
 How can I remove the file to install the latest version?